Located near the River Derwent is the quirkiest tourist attraction in the Lake District.

 Borrowdale was once littered with rocks and was avoided by travelers due to the difficult terrain.
 However, in the early 1800s, this enormous boulder was billed as a massive tourist attraction.

-There’s a fixed ladder at the site where visitors can climb to the top of the rock.
-It’s also rumored that shaking hands underneath this geological wonder brings good luck.
+Unfortunately, there’s no longer a fixed ladder to the top of the rock.
+It’s rumored that shaking hands underneath this geological wonder brings good luck.

 Know Before You Go